PoisotLab/ms_metaweb_transfer/README.md

 European species pool and interactions, the Canadian metaweb has distinct structural properties.
 Following an approach similar to @Vermaat2009MajDim, we show in Supp.
 Mat.
-3 that not only can we observe differences in a multivariate space between the European and Canadian metawebs, we can also observe differences in the same space between random subgraphs from these networks.
+3 that not only can we observe differences in a multivariate space between the European and Canadian metaweb, we can also observe differences in the same space between random subgraphs from these networks.
 These results line up with the studies spatializing metawebs that have been discussed in the
 introduction: changes in the species pool are driving local structural changes